SoftwareHeritage/swhapguide/SWHAP@Paris.md

 The activities involved in the acquisition process can be organized in the following four phases.

-- **Collect**: the first phase  is *conservative*, i.e., it is devoted to save the raw materials, in their physical or digital format, that the other phases will build upon.
+- **Collect**: the first phase  is *conservative*, i.e., it is devoted to save the raw materials, in their digital format, that the other phases will build upon.
 - **Curate**: the second phase aims at *analyzing, cleaning up and structuring* the raw materials that have been collected, gather information regarding the software history and identify copyrights and licenses.
 - **Archive**: the third phase's goal is to contribute the curated materials to the digital infrastructures specialized for each kind of materials.
-From this stage on, all the curated material should have been digitalised in order to be processed.
 - **Present** The purpose of this phase is to create dedicated presentations of the curated materials.

 Figure {@fig:absprocess} provides a pictorial view of the process, its phases,